LeeRIII/Data_projects_TripleTen/CrewTracker/ReadMe.md

 | Results | How CrewTracker benefited from this externship. |
 | Personal Stats | My contribution to the externship. |

 ### Data
 CrewTracker Software's Microsoft SQL Database (CREWAI and its Dummy Database SnowTracker) on Azure Cloud (anonymized data).
 -Large Database with 97 total tables with high-level relationships.

 ### Description:
-- 172 Crystal Reports requested for conversion.
+- 171 Crystal Reports requested for conversion.
     - All Crystal reports were cataloged for future Externships/Crewtrackers Analyst Team.
     - 18 Power BI Reports completed including Merge Reports.

-- First Responder (5 members): Extract data from Crystal Reports.
+- First Responder Team (5 members, including myself): Extract data from Crystal Reports.
 - Peer Reviewer - Review and validate Power BI reports.
 - Power BI Team - Convert & consolidate reports, and design interactive dashboards with longevity.

 ### Assumptions:
 - Reports on the initial list that could not be found on the workstation were no longer needed and listed as "File Not Found"
 - If a Crystal Report could not open, it needed to be rerouted to a dummy server for this Externship.
+Or was deemed obsolete upon further investigation.
-- Each Crystal report needed a 1-1 conversation into a Powwer BI Dashboard.
-However, as our experience in the conversation process grew this requirement was adjusted for comfort level and we were allowed to create merged reports based on a similarity map.
+- Initially each Crystal report needed a 1-1 conversation into a Powwer BI Dashboard.
+As externship progressed and experience/workflow improved, the conversation process expanded to create merged reports, reducing bloat.

 ### Process:
 First Responder: